 - Requires follow through.

 There are many more methods and techniques for potty training your little one.
-We’ll list how more of them work and their pros and cons on our next article, so stay tuned!
+We’ll list how others work and their pros and cons on our next article, so stay tuned!